 The 1988 Yugo is Now a Popular Racing Vehicle

 The 1988 Yugo, known as the Yugo GVS, was a very sporty model for its time.
 In the years since, it has gone on to become a very popular racing vehicle.
 In particular the 1988 Yugo has found a spot amongst the hearts of drag racers around Europe who compete in the form of motor racing where two cars compete to be first to cross a set finish line.
+Fun fact YPT wanted to race a Yugo in the Mongol Rally, then damned Covid-19 hit.

 The Price of a Yugo For Sale in the USA was $4,000 in 1986